In this section

-The Traditional Knowledge Policy Implementation Framework was developed to provide direction to Departments and agencies for the effective, respectful and appropriate incorporation of traditional knowledge into government programs and services.
+The GNWT Traditional Knowledge Policy Implementation Framework was developed to provide direction to departments and agencies for the effective, respectful and appropriate incorporation of traditional knowledge into government programs and services.

 - Summary of Best Practices for Applying Traditional Knowledge in GNWT programming and services provides a brief overview of key elements of best practice as it applies to the collection, incorporation and/or application of traditional knowledge in government programs and services.

-- Traditional Knowledge Implementation Plan guides GNWT traditional knowledge initiatives.
+- ENR's Traditional Knowledge Implementation Plan guides the department's traditional knowledge initiatives.
 It identifies key areas for implementations actions, including coordination, awareness and training, collaboration, promotion and resource allocation.